11ayush11/tweets-sentiment-analysis-america-/README.md

 access_token_key = "Enter your access token key here" access_token_secret = "Enter your access token secret here"

-Run the following and make sure you see data flowing and that no errors occur $ python twitter_extraction.py > output.csv
+Run the following and make sure you see data flowing and that no errors occur $ python twitter_extraction.py > donald.csv